Is "of course" always followed by a comma? Of course not!

 But those commas really bugged me.

-Even though I was sure those commas were wrong, as a copyeditor I needed to understand why.
+Even though I was sure those commas shouldn't be there, as a copyeditor I needed to understand why.
 But when I googled the title question, I found very little written about "of course" and commas, and in the few conversations I came across, people either expressed confusion or recalled being taught that "of course" did in fact always require commas.
 That was when I realized the topic needed its own blog post.

 It belongs to a group of adverbs that can also act as conjunctions.
 Because of this split personality, these particular adverbs often lead to punctuation perplexity.